 With the cost of living biting harder than usual, many of us will likely feel those expenses more keenly than ever – and somehow the costs of exercise books, lunchboxes and shoes seem to add up quickly.

-CHOICE parents are an especially savvy bunch of consumers (or at least we like to think so!), so we asked them for their best back-to-school money saving tips to help you ease the burden in the lead-up to Term One.
+CHOICE parents are an especially savvy bunch of consumers (or at least we like to think so!), so we asked them for their best back-to-school money saving tips to help you ease the burden in the lead-up to term one.
 Here's what they said.

 Invest in a long-lasting lunchbox, if your kid isn't likely to lose it.